 Oh no she didn’t.
 In yet another stunning display of her own tone-deafness, President Donald Trump’s Press Secretary made a major female-focused faux pas.
 What Sarah Huckabee Sanders said about Nancy Pelosi brought home a concern many women have long held.
-When responding to Pelosi’s facial expression during the State of the Union, Sanders threw out a phrase most women have heard all too often.
-“I think she should smile a lot more often,” she said on CNN’s New Day.
-“I think the country would be better for it.”
-Read on to find out why she should have kept that opinion to herself.
+When responding to Pelosi’s facial expression during a recent event, Sanders threw out a phrase most women have heard all too often.
+Read on to find out what she said (page 4), and why she should have kept her opinion to herself.

 Sanders thinks Pelosi’s facial expression speaks for all Democrats

 “She seems to kind of embody the bitterness that belongs in the Democrat party right now,” Sanders said, of Pelosi.
 The press secretary added that she felt Pelosi’s facial expression pointed to Democrats’ attitudes toward the speech, in general.
 “I think last night was a good step forward,” she said.
 “Hopefully, they can let go of some of that, and they have to make a big decision.
 They need to decide … do they love America more than they hate this president, and are they willing to put some of those differences aside, come together and do what’s right for this president?”